nachogl1/katas/README.md

 - Prototype Pattern Game
 - Fridge Kata Done
 - Driving Licence Kata
 - Adding Game Of Life v2, quicker.
-However the v1 is wrong
+However, the v1 is wrong
 - At this point, I realised that I have been using mocks in some acceptance tests.
 I am not going to go crazy to change them, but I am aware.
+- Started Perfect Power Kata but not finished